nextcloud/desktop/doc/building.rst

 .. note:: Build instructions are subject to change as development proceeds.
   Please check the version for which you want to build.

-These instructions are updated to work with version 2.2 of the ownCloud Client.
+These instructions are updated to work with version |version| of the ownCloud Client.

 Getting Source Code
 -------------------